j9t/little-books/manuscript/html-css-frameworks.md

 ### Maintenance

 We’ve noted how principles, a prototype, and quality management are important in framework development.
 The last key item to stress is maintenance.
-Maintenance here primarily means (similar to prototypes) a strong commitment to move forward with a framework.
+Similar to prototypes, maintenance here primarily means a strong commitment to keep investing in a framework.
 This is important for two reasons.

 For one, in the case of external frameworks, maintenance is crucial because publishing a framework is a promise to the user base.
 That promise is precisely that it’s going to be maintained.
 It’s also a promise in _how_ it’s going to be maintained, in that we do everything in our power not to change any structure, but only the framework style sheets and scripts.